Balance of Power - · The European geopolitical system based on the assumption

 the peace.
 The system originated after the

-, continued throughout the nineteenth
+defeat of Napoleon, continued throughout the nineteenth

 century in Europe and succeeded at promoting peace.
 The balance